robvanholstein/IRDAP/docs/source/installation.rst

 If that works, IRDAP is most likely installed correctly.

-As a next step, it is recommended to run the :ref:`Example Reduction`.
+As a next step, it is recommended to run the :ref:`Example reduction`.